Here’s the latest from the Peachland Legion!

-For months, they’ve been researching and working on 21 white crosses, each commemorating a Peachland soldier lost during the
+For months, they researched and worked on 21 white crosses, each commemorating a Peachland soldier lost during the

 First and Second World Wars.
 And on Nov.
 4, a small group including Legion President Jean Saul gathered at the Field of Crosses they created for a short, but meaningful service.